apratheek/PyReactive/README.md

 ```
 In the above example, the notify method on **a** is called only when the **max** value in the List changes.
 Similarly, the notify method on **b** is called only when the **min** value in the List changes.
 In versions prior to 0.2.3, the notify method was called irrespective of whether its value changed.
 This has been altered so that no unnecessary function calls are made.

+- As of v0.3.0, the Subscribe API has been altered to make it intuitive.
+Now accepts infix expressions as strings, parses and stores them as postfix expressions.
+Hence, unary, binary operators and parantheses can now be used.

 ######Change log

+**v0.3.0** - Subscribe API has been revamped.
+It is now a lot more intuitive and supports generic mathematical expressions.
+All infix expressions are parsed and stored as postfix expressions, and hence, parantheses and unary operators are also supported.
+The current unary operators which are supported are sin, cos, tan, abs, floor, ceil, round.
+Also, the values are updated using map instead of for loops, and hence, should generally be faster (Not benchmarked, though).

 **v0.2.3** - Notify method is now silent in case there's no change in the value of the Observe object.
 It is now called only when there's an actual change to the object.
 Also, there's a change in the API in case of Observe objects of Lists/ByteArrays in the 'slice' method.
 Does not accept slice object now.
 Rather, accepts a tuple (start, end, step), and this tuple could also consist of other Observe objects (01/07/15)